Furu Furu Park

 Furu Furu Park (ふるふるぱーく, Furu Furu Pāku) (originally known as Furi Furi) is a collection of minigames for the Wii.
 It was developed and published by Taito and was originally planned for a release in Japan for the Wii launch, but was pushed back to April 19, 2007.
 The minigames are inspired by classic Taito arcade games.
-Majesco Entertainment published the title in the US on January 17, 2008.
+Majesco published the title in the US on January 17, 2008.
 There are 2 single-player modes and 3 multi-player modes.
 It has 30 minigames to play.

 Minigames

 The game features a variety of minigames.
 Some include skateboarding, safe cracker and puzzle.
 Most have references and/or shared gameplay elements with Taito classics.

 Reception

 The game received "generally unfavorable reviews" according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 23 out of 40.